oprobst/Spannungsmodul/README.md

 This circuit controls a toggle for other modules.
 The start time can be configured by a timer.
 This will be done by a switch after system start.

-Once started, it activates a bistable relay toggling input voltage to the target system.
+Once started, it activates a bistable relay (via H-Bridge) toggling input voltage to the target system.
 Maximum current is 5 ampere (depending on relay).

 In addition, it provides a PIN output for a 5V DCDC converted voltage.
 Maximum current is restricted to 1 ampere (depending on DCDC Converter).

 To protect the battery, a low voltage detection for 3s (12.6V to 9.2V) and 2s (8.4V to 6V) LiPo batteries is available.